cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 To illustrate the problem let's think about implementing a test for the item querying behavior.
 What we would need for this is first send in a few transactions for itemId `item_1` then send in a query for the same item.
 We would then assert that the query result matches our expectations.
 This sounds simple enough, but unfortunately it is impossible to guarantee that the transactions will get to the `TransactionProcessor` operator before the query using the collection based sources.

-To allow integration testing complex pipelines we developed a few simple and effective testing utilities:
+To allow integration testing of complex pipelines we developed a few simple and effective testing utilities:

 1. `JobTester` : Utility to create `ManualSource`s and execute manual pipeline integration tests.
 Enhances the functionality of the standard `StreamExecutionEnvironment`.
 2. `ManualSource` : Creates a blocking channel to the running Flink source allowing the test to fully control event order from multiple sources.